lepisma/lepisma.github.io/_posts/2014-07-29-flesh-and-metal.md

 survival value.

 I believe that many times the fault is in the interpretations.
-There are, and will always be people who use technology for *Bad Science*.
-But, there are people who work for the love for science and technology, and even if their theories are not for the direct (positive) use by humans or other organisms, their intent is.
+There are, and will always be people who use technology for *bad science*.
+But, there are people who work for the love of science and technology, and even if their theories are not for the direct (positive) use by humans or other organisms, their intent is.